Metropolitan-Council/ghg-cprg/README.md

 To add a citation to the document you are writing, go to “Addins” and select “Insert a citation”.
 Enable the Zotero connection.
-Ensure the citation will be written to /references.bib and that the item is added to our Zotero group library.
+Ensure the citation is added to our Zotero group library.
+Alternatively, you can set up automatic exports from Zotero to the root directory of this project.